Visiting a Patient

 Please note that “support persons” may be with the patient at any time.
 “Visitors” are subject to hospital visiting policies and hours.

-• Post-Partum and Antepartum: One support person; they may have additional visitors, according to regular hospital visiting policy.
+• Post-Partum and Antepartum: One support person; additional visitors are permitted, according to regular hospital visiting policy.

 • Pregnant patients’ healthy children, or siblings of newborns, may visit but may not stay overnight.